OpenLMIS/openlmis-example/README.md

 that most Services will find useful:

 - `clean` to remove build artifacts
-- `build` to build all source. `buil`, after building sources, also runs unit tests.
+- `build` to build all source. `build`, after building sources, also runs unit tests.
 Build will be successful only if all tests pass.
 - `generateMigration -PmigrationName=<yourMigrationName>` to create a
 "blank" database migration script.
 A file will be generated under `src/main/resources/db/migration`.
 Put your